-Athletic Grants are awarded to Day Campus students who have demonstrated proficiency in the intercollegiate sports offered at the College.
+Athletic Grants are awarded to Day Campus students who have demonstrated proficiency in the intercollegiate sports offered at the University.
 These grants are recommended by the Athletic Department and the amounts may vary, depending on the level of proficiency.
 In some circumstances, awards may be extended to MBA students.

 The Gordan Milton Adams Academic Scholarship Fund - This fund was established in July 2007 in memory of Gordon Milton Adams, Class of 1984, by his parents, Margaret Bickel Adams and Horace Milton Adams.
 This scholarship provides assistance to deserving, financially disadvantaged students wanting to improve their lives through higher education.

-The Ouida Cox Bailey Scholarship - In 1955, Mr. P. S. Bailey started the Ouida Cox Bailey Scholarship fund to honor his wife, a former Limestone College student.
+The Ouida Cox Bailey Scholarship - In 1955, Mr. P. S. Bailey started the Ouida Cox Bailey Scholarship fund to honor his wife, a former Limestone University student.
 The scholarship is awarded competitively to a freshman majoring in science and/or mathematics and may be renewed.

 The Vivian Elledge Ball Scholarship - This fund was established in 1998 for English majors.
 It may be awarded to a freshman, a transfer student or an upperclassman who maintained a high school grade point average of 3.0 or better and must have declared a major in the humanities.
 The final determination of the recipient is based on financial need.